Reintegration exercise helps SERE and airmen prepare for the unexpected

 |0

-This work, Reintegration exercise helps SERE and airmen prepare for the unexpected [Image 3 of 3], by TSgt Jayson Burns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Reintegration exercise helps SERE and airmen prepare for the unexpected, by TSgt Jayson Burns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT